Skip to content

 Why Developer Engagement Matters

-Secure coding training only delivers value when developers actively participate and apply what they learn.
-Without engagement mechanisms, training becomes episodic, progress is difficult to measure, and security programs lose momentum.
+Developer security training only creates real impact when development teams actively participate and turn secure coding knowledge into daily practice.
+Without strong engagement mechanisms, learning becomes sporadic, progress is hard to measure, and security initiatives quickly lose momentum.

 Security Journey’s engagement capabilities help organizations: